-TACS Malta Limited have expressed their willingness to continue in office and a resolution proposing their reappointment will be put before the members at the next annual general meeting.
+The auditor of the Company and the Group, TACS Malta Limited has expressed its willingness to continue in office and a resolution proposing its reappointment will be put before the members at the next annual general meeting.

-Signed on behalf of the Board of Directors on 25 April 2022 by Mr. George Muscat (Chairman) and Mr. Paul Attard (Director) as per the Directors' Declaration on ESEF Annual Financial Report submitted in conjunction with the Annual Financial Report.
+Signed on behalf of the Board of Directors on 25 April 2023 by Mr. George Muscat (Chairman) and Mr. Paul Attard (Director) as per the Directors' Declaration on ESEF Annual Financial Report submitted in conjunction with the Annual Financial Report.

+Registered office:

-Registered office: Gap Holdings Head Office, Censu Scerri Street, Tigne, Sliema SIm 3060 Malta
+Gap Holdings Head Office, Censu Scerri Street, Tigne, Sliema Slm 3060, Malta

-Date: 25 April 2022
+Date : 25 April 2023